chalupajs/chalupa/docs/README.md

 class PizzaService {
   private readonly logger: ILogger

+  // Since LoggerFactory is a concrete class, you don't have
-  constructor(@Inject(LoggerFactory) loggerFactory: LoggerFactory) { // Notice, that you dont have to use the @Inject decorator!!
+  // to use the @Inject decorator. constructor(loggerFactory: LoggerFactory) {
     this.logger = loggerFactory.getLogger(PizzaService)
     logger.info('Yay, I was constructed!')
   }